jxm033f/wireless-lamp/README.md

 # Module 3: Wireless Lamp
 COMS BC 3930

 Through this module, I created a wireless lamp that reacts to a photoresister and some interactions via buttons and potentiometer.
-The feautures that this lamp includes are changes color based on current temperature and provides a timer when the lamp will turn automatically off which then the Raspberry Pi will produce a sound through Sonic Pi.
+The feautures that this lamp includes are brightness based on light in the room.
+Another feature it provides is a timer which will allow the lamp to turn off automatically but then the Raspberry Pi will also produce a sound through Sonic Pi.

+Another feature that I was really excited about was using the Weather API or weather data to change the lamp color based on the chosen day's temperature.
+I was only able to implement it by having the ESP32 being wired to the Raspberry Pi.
+If interested in seeing how it is implemented check out: https://github.com/jxm033f/wired-lamp

 ## Materials
 - Raspberry Pi